zikula/core/docs/Developer/OtherTopics/Refactoring_3.md

 All custom Zikula translation mechanisms have been removed in favour of Symfony's native translation system.

-For more information please refer to the documents in `docs/Translation/`.
+For more information please refer to [Translation docs](../../Translation/README.md).

 ## Twig